 So much for the civil rights of another minority.
 George Zimmerman just happens to be Hispanic.
-Or “white Hispanic,” as the New York Times described him.
+Or “white Hispanic,” as the New York Times

 The fact is, if George Zimmerman had been a black man, this case would never have been brought to trial.
 If George Zimmerman had been black, the NAACP and Al Sharpton would never have marched on Sanford, Fla., and demanded that the state take over the case.

 The fact is, George Zimmerman was guilty in the NAACP’s eyes of not being black.
 That is why he was charged and prosecuted.
 A young black man was dead on the streets, and a non-black guy killed him.
 It had to be racism that caused his death.
 There was no other explanation, and justice had to be exacted.

 That is mob justice, plain and simple.
 The same kind of mob justice blacks faced until so very recently in the South — and in much of the rest of America.

 In what is perhaps the greatest book ever written on the subject of race, intolerance, justice, and mob justice, Harper Lee’s To Kill a Mockingbird narrows in on the trial of a black man, Tom Robinson, falsely accused of rape by a white girl and her family.
 A white lawyer in town — Atticus Finch — takes Robinson’s case and does his best to prove the innocence of his client beyond a reasonable doubt.